OpenFAST/openfast/docs/source/user/api_change.rst

 **Changes in AeroDyn**
 The format of the main aerodyn file has changed significantly.
 The script `ConvertFAST7to8.m` should perform some these conversions.

 The aerodynamic polar files also need to be converted from Aerodyn14 to AeroDyn15 format.
-The matlab script `WritePolarAD15.m`, which converts the polars will be added in the near future in the `matlab-toolbox` repository.
+The matlab script `WritePolarAD15.m`  from the `matlab-toolbox` can be used to convert polar data to AeroDyn15 format.

 One major difference is in the definition of the blade radius in the Aerodyn file.
 In FAST7, the variable `RNodes` indicates the location of a blade station point along the blade starting from the rotor apex.
 In AeroDyn15 the variable `BlSpn` starts at the root of the blade and not at the rotor apex.